PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 ### Getting started with Remix

+1. The Era of Full Stack Web Frameworks
 2. [Creating a new Remix App](02-creating-a-new-remix-app)
 3. [Deployment Targets, Adapters, and Stacks](03-deployment-targets-adapters-and-stacks)
 4. [Routing in Remix](04-routing-in-remix/)